+Finland has a long track record of promoting global health security through cross-sectoral cooperation.
 In an increasingly interconnected world, all countries need to have the capability to prevent, detect, and respond to health threats and emergencies that carry broad health consequences.
-Multisectoral commitment across relevant sectors such as human and animal health, agriculture, food safety, finance, transport and logistics, development and civil protection is of key importance.
+Multisectoral commitment across relevant sectors – such as human and animal health, agriculture, food safety, finance, transport and logistics, development and civil protection – is of key importance.

 The International Health Regulations (IHR 2005) is an international agreement between 196 countries including all WHO Member States.
 The agreement concerns the measures taken by WHO and its Member States to prepare for, and respond to, cross-border health threats.
 Finland has implemented the agreement at the national level.

 In response to the COVID-19 pandemic, international processes have been initiated to enhance health security.
 These processes include the drafting of WHO’s new international accord on pandemic preparedness and response, and assessing whether the International Health Regulations should be updated based on lessons learned from the pandemic.